Geethen/geeforec.github.io/content/post/practical-5.md

 By the end of this practical you should be able to:

-1. Filter, create and merge Feature Collections.
+1. Filter Feature Collections.
 2. Manipulate a dataset.
 3. Plot a time-series over multiple regions.
 4. Create a table and export data as a csv.
 5. Export a video of forest change using Landsat 8

-In this practical we will be using the Hansen forest loss dataset to look at forest loss over time over a Protected Area and a neighbouring region outside of the Protected Area.
+In this practical we will be using the Hansen forest loss dataset to look at forest loss over time over all of Madagascar and then within Protected Areas.

 **Importing data**